Back Arrow

 Leadsie Blog

-7 Client Retention Strategies for Agencies
+7 Client Retention Strategies for Agencies to Boost Growth

 Article Content

-What is Client Retention?
+What is Client Retention for agencies?

-Client retention is an agency’s ability to keep its clients engaged and satisfied over the long term, ensuring they continue to do business with the agency
+Client retention is an agency’s ability to keep its clients engaged and satisfied over the long term, ensuring they continue to do business with the agency.

 It involves building and nurturing solid and lasting relationships with clients, reducing client churn (the rate at which clients leave), and increasing customer lifetime value (the total revenue a client generates over their entire relationship with the agency).